-BT now offers three unlimited fibre deals with speeds of 36Mbps 50Mbps and 67Mbps, which makes choosing one over the other two that much more difficult.
+Previously known as BT Infinity, BT's fibre offering is now a bit more complicated that it used to be, with three different speeds on offer.
+Those speeds are 36Mbps, 50Mbps and 67Mbps, which makes choosing one over the other two that much more difficult.

-The good news is, we're going to help you choose regardless, starting by taking a look at the speeds you're likely to get, and then applying those to different scenarios in your household.
+The good news is, we're here to help you choose, starting by taking a look at the speeds you're likely to get, and then applying those to different scenarios in your household.
 Finally, we'll cover some of the other things you need to consider when choosing which speed to go for, and what to do if you need to go faster.

-BT Superfast 1 (previously BT Infinity 1) advertises speeds averaging 50Mbps.
-This is BT's mid-level unlimited fibre package (a 36Mbps package is also on offer).
-According to Ofcom's UK Home Broadband Performance report published each year, BT Superfast 1 measures slightly lower over a 24-hour period, at 48Mbps on average.
+Next up is BT Superfast Fibre (previously BT Infinity 1), BT's mid-level unlimited fibre package, with speeds averaging 50Mbps.
+According to Ofcom's UK Home Broadband Performance report published each year, BT Superfast Fibre measures slightly lower over a 24-hour period, at 48Mbps on average.

-BT Superfast 2 advertises speeds averaging 67Mbps.
-According to the Ofcom UK Home Broadband Performance report, BT Superfast 2 measured somewhat less, at 60.5Mbps, across a 24-hour period.
+BT Superfast Fibre 2 advertises speeds averaging 67Mbps.
+According to the Ofcom UK Home Broadband Performance report, BT Superfast Fibre 2 measured somewhat less, at 60.5Mbps, across a 24-hour period.

 Take a look at those speeds up there.
-Though BT Superfast 1 and 2 are several megabits apart on paper – a difference that really could swing it in some households – when it comes to actual measured averages, that difference is down to less than 12Mbps.
+Though BT Superfast Fibre and Superfast Fibre 2 are several megabits apart on paper – a difference that really could swing it in some households – when it comes to actual measured averages, that difference is down to less than 12Mbps.
 We're heading fully into the 'not mattering very much' zone here.

 A 12Mbps advantage could, for example, mean that the 6GB HD movie you're downloading will take 14m and 18s on BT Superfast 2 compared to 17m 53s on BT Superfast 1.
 Unless you value those three and a half minutes at a tenner or so a month, BT Superfast 2's average of 60.5Mbps just isn't going to be worth the money.

-While there is nowhere near enough real-world differentiation between the download speeds offered by BT Superfast 1 and BT Superfast 2, the upload speeds are worlds apart.
+While there is nowhere near enough real-world differentiation between the download speeds offered by BT Superfast Fibre and Superfast Fibre 2, the upload speeds are worlds apart.
 But, mind you, whether that's significant to you will depend entirely on what you intend to do with it.

 While download speeds dictate how fast you can copy things from the internet to your devices, upload speeds do the opposite, dictating how fast you can copy or send things from your device to the internet, or through the internet to cloud storage or another device.
 As consumers, we receive much more than we send, so in most cases upload speed isn't something we need to worry about.